FrancisBanville/ms_interpreting_probabilities/README.md

 adequately interpreting and manipulating probabilistic interaction data.
 The mathematical representation of probabilities and their statistical properties depend on the type of interactions (local or regional) and the conditions under which these interactions were evaluated.
-We showed that probabilistic local and metawebs differ in their relationship to spatial and temporal scales, with regional interactions remaining consistent across scales.
+We showed that local and metawebs of probabilistic interactions differ in their relationship to spatial and temporal scales, with regional interactions remaining consistent across scales.
 In contrast with metawebs, local interactions are measured in a specific context (e.g., in a given area, time, and biological and environmental conditions) and depend on taxa co-occurrence.
-These important conceptual differences bring to light the need to use probabilistic data with caution, for instance when generating binary network realizations across space and predicting local webs from metawebs.
+These important conceptual differences bring to light the need to use probabilistic data with caution, for instance when generating network realizations of binary interactions across space and predicting local webs from metawebs.
 Clear metadata describing the type of interaction and the variables used in their estimation are required to ensure adequate data manipulation.
 Better data practices and foundations for probabilistic thinking in network ecology could enable more reliable assessments of the spatiotemporal variability and uncertainty of biotic interactions.

 It is essential to enhance our comprehension of both regional and local interactions, especially considering the current scarcity of interaction data.